scottpreston/angular-training/5-rx-cordova/README.md

 ### Exercise ###

-* Modify Challenge in `3-angular-part2/challenge` to use NgRx for `Hero Form` Component
+Modify Challenge in `3-angular-part2/challenge` to use NgRx for `Hero Form` Component
-* Bonus Work.
-Modify [This Game](https://github.com/scottpreston/sandbox/tree/master/simple-game) and replace your code to move CSS up and down to move the person in the game up and down.

 ## Cordova ##